pivotal/docs-tap/getting-started.md

 [Provisioned Service specifications](https://github.com/servicebinding/spec#provisioned-service) in GitHub.

-In the previous two use cases you saw the use of the `--service-ref` flag on the `tanzu apps workload create` command, and you used it to provide a reference to a Provisioned Service service instance, which is a RabbitmqCluster resource.
+In the previous two use cases you saw the use of the `--service-ref` flag on the `tanzu apps workload create` command, and you used it to provide a reference to a Provisioned Service service instance, for example the RabbitmqCluster.

 You can also provide a reference directly to a Kubernetes Secret resource that, itself, abides by the Well-known Secret Entries part of the binding specifications.